hanwendong1/VirtualGaming/content/4-Catan.md

 Building settlements & cities produce resources.
 Resources are produced when any player does a dice roll.
 Whomever has a settlement or a city in the border of the dice number will receive the resource shown in the tile.
 Settlements produce 1 resource, cities produce 2 resources.

+The dots (pips) below the numbers represent the likelihood of the number being rolled.
+Statistically, 6 and 8 are more likely to be rolled than 5 and 9, for instance.

+{% include figure.html img="Example.png" alt="An example turn" caption="An example turn" width="75%" %}

+In this example, a 10 was rolled.
+Yellow has one city next to the "10" pasture and two cities next to the "10" mountain, so they would receive 2 wools and 4 ores.
+Red has one city and one settlement next to the "10" pasture, so they would receive 3 wools.

 **Rolling 7 & Robber**

 When a player rolls a 7, they get to place the robber on any tile they wish and steal 1 random card from any of the colors adjacent to that tile.
 Robber prevents gaining resource from the tile it is on.